07fahim/Top-FIFA-Players-Analyzing-Performance-and-Value-2012-2025/README.md

 The FIFA video game series—transitioning to **EA FC**—provides a rich, consistent snapshot of footballers’ attributes over time.
 This project scrapes and analyzes SoFIFA player data from **FIFA 12 to FC 25 (2012–2024)**, with a focus on the **Top-5 European leagues** (*Premier League, La Liga, Bundesliga, Serie A, Ligue 1*).
 It demonstrates practical data science skills: scraping, cleaning, feature engineering, analysis, and storytelling via dashboards.

 ## Objectives

-**Who to Buy**
+### Who to Buy

-* Identify high-potential, cost-effective players using metrics such as potential rating growth, value-to-wage ratio, and trajectory across FIFA editions.
+Identify high-potential, cost-effective players using metrics such as:

-**Who’s the Best**
+- Potential rating growth
+- Value-to-wage ratio
+- Trajectory across FIFA editions (form consistency, attribute deltas)

+### Who’s the Best
-* Rank top performers and durable stars by overall rating, key attributes, and career consistency.
+Rank top performers and durable stars by:

-**Player Value**
+- Overall rating and key attributes (pace, dribbling, defending, etc.)
+- Career longevity and consistency

+### Player Value
-* Study market value vs. performance by age, position, league, and edition-to-edition trends.
+Study the relationship between market value and performance by:
+- Age, position, league
+- Macro trends (inflation, edition-to-edition shifts)

 ---